MobinKhoramjoo/MS-phenotype-prediction/README.md

 The code in this repository was used to generate the results presented in the article *Disease phenotype prediction in multiple sclerosis*.

 ## Background
 Progressive multiple sclerosis (PMS) is currently diagnosed retrospectively.
-We investigated an alternative approach to evaluate the transition to PMS.
+We investigated an alternative approach to evaluate the transition to PMS, using metabolomics and conformal prediction.

 ## Components
 The analysis workflow consists of three main components: